viktorcardona/computer-science/README.md

 # MST: Minimum Spanning Tree

 	It is a sub-tree where all nodes are connected with no cycles with the minimum possible cost.
-The cost is the given weight on eacg edge.
+The cost is the given weight on each edge.

 	Applications: